aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.
 I experimented with different thresholding mechanisms like mag_threshold which gives magnitude of the gradient and abs_sobel_thresh.
 Also tried various mask filters for white and yellow line detection.
 Finally I combined white and yellow masks to get the lane as left side lane had yellow color.

 Here's an example of my output for this step.